sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 // Output: "hello-----"
 ```

-### 55. What is the difference between indexOf and includes ?
+### Question 55.
+What is the difference between indexOf and includes ?

 Both `indexOf()` and `includes()` are methods that can be used to check if a specified value is present in a given array or string in JavaScript.